 Food and drink

-Food and drink is not allowed in the exhibitions, but we have a small café in the museum shop.
-There is also a restaurant next door to the museum.
+Food and drink is not allowed in the exhibitions.
+There is a restaurant next door to the museum.

 Folding seats are available to borrow at all times.

-The exhibitions have information texts is in both Swedish and English.
+The exhibitions have information texts in both Swedish and English.